DocNow/twarcd/README.md

 # twarcd

-This is a thought experiment for what a [twarc] [microservice] could look like.
+This is a thought experiment for exploring what a [twarc] [microservice] could look like.
 If you think it's crazy please let me know!

 ## Usage